WARNING You're browsing the documentation for an old version of Lumen. Consider upgrading your project to Lumen 10.x.

 }

-To get the full URL, not just the path info, you may use the url
+To get the full URL, not just the path info, you may use the url method on the request instance:

 $url = $request->url();

-method will return the HTTP verb for the request.
-You may also use the isMethod
+The method method will return the HTTP verb for the request.
+You may also use the isMethod method to verify that the HTTP verb matches a given string:

 $method = $request->method();